Before we begin working together it is important we have a working agreement so we know what is required of us.

 Instant Messaging or Webcam sessions

-We agree on a set day and time to ‘meet’ on-line via Skype or VSee.
-Both these platforms provide a high level of encryption.
+We agree on a set day and time to ‘meet’ on-line via VSee.
+This secure platform provides a high level of end-to-end encryption.

 Online counselling sessions may be weekly or further apart depending on your requirements.
 They will last for a maximum of 50 minutes.